majpark21/CODEX/README.md

 In case you randomly crop the series to fixed length segments before passing them to the model (to fit the model dimensions), you have 2 options to visualize the cropped segments (*i.e.* the trajectories that were actually passed as input to the model and not the entire uncropped trajectory).
 In the top-right corner, check `Show borders of network input`, this will indicate with red dashed lines the limits of the segment that was passed to the model.
 Also in the top-right corner, check `Center x-axis on network input` to zoom on the segment that was passed to the model.

-**Known Bug**: Under the CAM overlay menu, the value `Prediction` should create a CAM for the class predicted by the model for the selected trajectory.
-This returns unreliable results since the last update of Dash.
-However, selecting a class explicitly works as expected.
-This will be fixed in a later patch.

 # References